CSCfi/sentinel2-to-stac/README.md

 # Sentinel 2 to STAC

-Python script to create a STAC collection from specific Sentinel 2 data
+Python scripts to create a STAC collection from specific Sentinel 2 data and upload them to GeoServer

 To run sentinel_to_stac.py:
 ```